 Considering these factors, it is recommended to undergo medical tests as per the terms and conditions of your term insurance policy.
 This ensures smoother claim processing, lower premiums, and comprehensive coverage tailored to your specific requirements.

-Points to Consider when Buying Term Insurance without Medical Test
+Points to Consider When Buying Term Insurance Without Medical Test

-1. Purchasing at a Young Age:
+- Purchasing at a Young Age:

 - Insurers consider younger individuals to be at lower risk of diseases.